xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

 ## Product reviews: Customer experience

-With the addon "Product reviews" enabled in the store, customers can
+With the addon "Product reviews" enabled in the store, customers can leave feedback about their experience purchasing items from a vendor by giving the vendor a rating.
+A customer can rate any vendor from whom they have purchased products as soon as the fulfillment status of the respective order switches to "_Delivered_".
+The customer can set the "_Delivered_" status for an order by themselves, in which case

 ## Product reviews: Multivendor store administrator experience